lumiru/dev-dockerstack/dockers/passenger/README.md

 Ruby Passenger Docker Image by lumiru.
-	Based on "Base Image by NikoWoot".
+	Based on "Base Image by lumiru".

-Included packages (in base image) : - nano
+Included packages (in base image) : - wget
 									- zip, unzip
-									- openssh-server (sshd)

 Included packages : - git
 					- curl
 					- RVM (with passenger + bundler)

-Softwares is in default version of ubuntu 14.04 repositories.
+Softwares is in default version of debian 8 repositories.

 ==========